Assistant Director for Graduate Admissions

 Phone: (919) 613-5077

-DGHI aims to attract and enroll students from a wide variety of academic and personal backgrounds, who share a mutual interest in improving health outcomes and health equity for all people, including students coming directly from their undergraduate studies, physicians seeking enhanced research training or global health context, and individuals with significant volunteer, international, and/or professional work experiences, with clear goals for utilizing interdisciplinary research training in their global health careers.
+The Duke Global Health Institute offers a Master of Science in Global Health (MS-GH) and a Graduate Certificate in Global Health.
+Our programs are among the strongest examples of interdisciplinary global health education nationally.
+DGHI aims to attract and enroll students from a wide variety of academic and personal backgrounds who share a mutual interest in improving health outcomes and health equity for people and communities anywhere in the world.
+Students can enter our program directly from their undergraduate studies; as health professionals seeking enhanced research training or global health perspective; or as individuals with volunteer, international, and/or professional work experiences.

-The Master of Science in Global Health program is guided by the principle that complex global health challenges require a multidisciplinary, multisector approach that leverages diverse perspectives.
-Our faculty include experts in medicine, engineering, the environment, public policy, law, business, social sciences and the humanities.
+The Master of Science in Global Health program is guided by the principle that complex global health challenges are never solved alone; they require a multidisciplinary, multisector approach that leverages diverse perspectives including those from the communities we work alongside.
+Our faculty include experts in medicine, public health, the environment, public policy, law, business, social sciences, humanities and engineering.

-Through a tailored, flexible MS-GH curriculum, you will examine the larger context of global health.
-The 38-credit curriculum, requiring at least three full-time terms of study, focuses on:
+Through a tailored, flexible MS-GH curriculum, students will examine the larger context of global health and learn how to work across boundaries to build lasting partnerships that drive real change.
+The 38-credit curriculum, requiring at least three full-time terms of study, focuses on the following core knowledge and skills:

 - An understanding of key global health concepts and challenges